Usage

 Basic Usage

-: A list of queries or a single query as a string.
+db: The database connection object.query: A list of queries or a single query as a string.
 If is empty returns all results from database.
-Read the Deta Base documentation to know more about queries.parameters
+Read the Deta Base documentation to know more about queries.parameters: A map of parameters that can include:limit,:lastand:desc.

 Parameters

-: The key of the last item from the last query, used for pagination.
-The default isnil
+:limit: The maximum number of items to be returned.
+The default is 1000.:last: The key of the last item from the last query, used for pagination.
+The default isnil.:desc: A boolean indicating whether the sorting should be descending.
+The default isfalse.

 Example of Use